Arunabh-gupta/101-linux-commands-ebook/ebook/en/content/011-the-help-command.md

 ```bash
 $ help cd
 ```
-2. We get a short description about the `pdw` command
+2. We get a short description about the `pwd` command
 ```bash
 $ help -d pwd
 ```